The Clear Edge

 5. Don’t pursue 5+ opportunities simultaneously (spread too thin)

-Most founders either don’t pursue (just identify) or pursue too many things (none get 90 days).
-Pursue 2 properly.
-That’s the discipline that converts maps into revenue.
+Most founders either don’t pursue opportunities (they only identify them) or pursue too many at once (so none get 90 days).

 Running monthly opportunity maps reveals patterns that operators miss entirely when they’re heads-down in operations.